rsksmart/devportal-1.0/content/rsk-devportal/solutions/nownodes.md

 ![NOWNodes-banner](/assets/img/solutions/nownodes/nownodes-banner.png)

-## How NOWNodes integrates with RSK
+## How NOWNodes integrates with Rootstock

-See the diagram below for how NOWNodes integrates with RSK.
+See the diagram below for how NOWNodes integrates with Rootstock.

 ![NOWNodes Integrations Diagram](/assets/img/solutions/nownodes/nownodes-integration.png)

 > Note: In order to send requests to the node, need an API key.
 See the [documentation](https://documenter.getpostman.com/view/13630829/TVmFkLwy) for instructions or [sign up](https://nownodes.io/) to get an API Key.

-> Note: NowNodes does not provide public nodes for RSK; only private nodes for enterprise customers.
+> Note: NowNodes does not provide public nodes for Rootstock; only private nodes for enterprise customers.

 ## About NOWNodes

-NOWNodes enterprise service provides access to an RSK private node, and other blockchains such as Ethereum and Bitcoin.
+NOWNodes enterprise service provides access to an Rootstock private node, and other blockchains such as Ethereum and Bitcoin.

 ### Benefits of using NOWNodes